codaamok/PSShlink/docs/Get-ShlinkVisitsNonOrphan.md

 ```

 ## DESCRIPTION
-Get the list of visits to invalid short URLs, the base URL or any other 404.
+Get the list of visits to all valid short URLs.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-ShlinkVisitsOrphan
+Get-ShlinkVisitsNonOrphan
 ```

-Get the list of visits to invalid short URLs, the base URL or any other 404.
+Get the list of visits to all valid short URLs.

 ### EXAMPLE 2
 ```
-Get-ShlinkVisitsOrphan -StartDate (Get-Date "2020-11-01") -EndDate (Get-Date "2020-12-01") -ExcludeBots
+Get-ShlinkVisitsNonOrphan -StartDate (Get-Date "2020-11-01") -EndDate (Get-Date "2020-12-01") -ExcludeBots
 ```

-Get the list of visits to invalid short URLs, the base URL or any other 404, for the whole of November and excluding bots/crawlers.
+Get the list of visits to all valid short URLs for the whole of November and excluding bots/crawlers.

 ## PARAMETERS